xcela/Exocore/_notes/step by step tutorial.md

 Some things to keep in mind:

-* The site is separated into note and pages.
-Notes are the web of articles/posts that forms the body of your site; pages are more permanent structure, like the homepage or about page.
+* The site is separated into article and pages. articles are the web of articles/posts that forms the body of your site; pages are more permanent structure, like the homepage or about page.
 * Pages are located in `_pages/`.
 Your homepage is `index.md`.
-* Notes are located in `_notes/`.
+* articles are located in `_articles/`.
-* Creating a new note is as simple as creating a new file with a `.md` filename in the `_notes` folder.
+* Creating a new article is as simple as creating a new file with a `.md` filename in the `_articles` folder.
 Same goes for pages.
-* Linking to other notes or pages is done by writing double brackets around the title of the linked note, e.g. `[[Writing Posts]]` links to [[Writing Posts]]
+* Linking to other articles or pages is done by writing double brackets around the title of the linked article, e.g. `[[Writing Posts]]` links to [[Writing Posts]]

 That's all you need to get started!
 You can follow up with more details on [[Writing Posts]] and [[Markdown Syntax]].